-Dreadnought's primary armament was a suite of ten 45-calibre Mk X 12-inch (300 mm) guns, arranged in such a way that only eight of her main guns could fire a broadside, and a secondary armament of ten 50-calibre 12-pounder guns and five 18-inch (460 mm) torpedo tubes.
+Dreadnought’s primary armament was a suite of ten 45-caliber Mk X 12-inch (300 mm) guns, arranged in such a way that only eight of her main guns could fire a broadside and a secondary armament of ten 50-caliber 12-pounder guns and five 18-inch (460 mm) torpedo tubes.

 Her belt armour ranged from 4 inches (102 mm) to 11 inches (279 mm) of Krupp armour.

 Dreadnought sparked a naval arms race that soon had all the world’s major powers building new and bigger warships in her image.